mkdustan/fours/README.md

 ## Right, you probabily want to know what this is, and how to use it.

 ### What?
 Well, the basic concept is definently familiar to you.
-It's another alternative to things like json, and ini parsers.
+It's another alternative to things like json, xml, jaml, etc.
-The main goal of this data to file saver is that I am trying to keep the data feel as normal as possible to work with in code.
+The main goal of this data to file saver is keeping the data simple and accessible within the code.

 ### Why?
 Although this library isn't very extensive and relies on user to add support for custom types It has some clear upsides.